farhat-lab/who-analysis/README.md

 6. <code>Vargas_PNAS_2023_homoplasy.xlsx</code>: List of 1,525 homoplasic sites in MTBC.
 Dataset S1 from <a href="https://www.pnas.org/doi/10.1073/pnas.2301394120" target="_blank">Vargas <i>et al., PNAS</i>, 2023</a>.
 7. Figures for the manuscript showing different isolates in principal coordinate space, colored by lineage.

-## Running the Analysis
+# Running the Analysis

+## Model Results

+Individual model results are in the `/model_results` directory.
+If you wish to rerun the models, please write them to a new directory.

+The genotype and phenotype tables can be downloaded from the releases page because the files are very large.
+These were created by concatenating individual CSV files from this <a href="https://github.com/GTB-tbsequencing/mutation-catalogue-2023/tree/main/Input%20data%20files%20for%20Solo%20algorithms/2023-04-25T06_00_10.443990_jr_b741dc136e079fa8583604a4915c0dc751724ae9880f06e7c2eacc939e086536" taget="_blank">repository</a>.

+Each genotype, phenotype, and MIC table for each drug are in a subfolder with that drug's name.
+The genotypes tables contain only tier 1 genes from the 2nd edition of the WHO mutation catalog.

+If you wosj to run the entire analysis, please follow the instructions in the next sections.

+## Raw Data

+Due to their large size, the raw genotypes, phenotypes, and MICs are available to download from the releases page of this repository.
+Each drug has a separate folder, which contains `genos_1.csv.gz`, `phenos_binary.csv`, and `phenos_mic.csv`.

+To use this data, create a new directory and update the <code>output_dir</code> parameter in the `config.yaml` file (more about this later) to this same directory name. <b>Place each drug folder into this output directory.
+Keep the 3 files for each drug in separate drug-specific subfolders as in the release.</b>

+When you run the scripts, they will write the results to the same `output_dir` where the raw data are.
+The scripts will skip analyses that have already been done, so DO NOT use the `/model_results` directory as the output directory because the scripts will not rerun anything.

-### 0. Preprocessing (<code>preprocessing/</code>):
+## 0. Preprocessing (<code>preprocessing/</code>):

 Before building any models, run the two scripts in the <code>preprocessing</code> directory in numerical order.

 1. <code>preprocessing/01_make_gene_drug_mapping.py</code> creates the file <code>data/drug_gene_mapping.csv</code>, which maps the input gene names to each drug, which facilitates constructing the input model matrices
 2. <code>preprocessing/02_samples_summary_andPCA.py</code> generates 50 eigenvectors for population structure correction and saves them to <code>PCA/eigenvec_50PC.csv</code>.
 Intermediate files that this script creates are a dataframe of minor allele counts (<code>data/minor_allele_counts.pkl;</code>) and an array of the explained variance ratios of each of the 50 principal components (<code>data/pca_explained_var.npy</code>).
 These files were too large to commit to this repository.

-### 1. Model Scripts (<code>model/</code>)
+## 1. Model Scripts (<code>model/</code>)

-#### Missing Data

-All samples with any missing data are excluded from models.
+All samples with any missing variants or unfixed variants were excluded from models.
 This is done at the model-level, so a sample can be exluded from one model but not another for the same drug. <code>scikit-learn</code> can not fit models with NaNs, and imputation can introduce biases, so we decided to drop all samples with missingness.

-The following model scripts require the config file (`config.yaml`) and the full drug name to run the analysis on as arguments.
+The following model scripts require the config file (`config.yaml`) and the full drug name (first letter capitalized) to run the analysis on as arguments.

 1. <code>01_make_model_inputs.py</code>: create input matrices to fit a regression model.
 2. <code>02_run_regression.py</code> performs a Ridge (L2-penalized) regression and a permutation test to assess coefficient significance.